-184. Defendants seek to deport Petitioner Ruby Briselda Escobar to El Salvador.
-El Salvador has banned entry to all foreigners, excluding accredited diplomats and legal residents, and those allowed to enter are subject to a 30-day quarantine.
-El Salvador also shut down its airport on March 16, 2020 to all commercial flights, and it is unclear when the airport will reopen.
+222. El Salvador has banned entry to all foreigners, excluding accredited diplomats and legal residents, and those allowed to enter are subject to a 30-day quarantine.75 El Salvador also shut down its airport on March 16, 2020 to all commercial flights, and it is unclear when the airport will reopen.

-185. Ms. Escobar's immigration attorney is not certain whether Ms. Escobar has a passport or other immigration documents that would permit her entry into El
+223. Ms. Escobar's immigration attorney is not certain whether Ms. Escobar has a passport or other immigration documents that would permit her entry into El Salvador, or whether those still must be obtained, which would be very difficult under present circumstances.